calirojas506/vue-console/README.md

 ## What is vue-console?
 **vue-console** is a very basic JavaScript console for mobile devices.
 It means, you'll be able to execute JavaScript code directly in your mobile browser and get error messages generated at run-time.

 This is a (global) component created using Vue.js, so you need Vue.js in order to use it.
 Also, the tiny "UI" uses Bootstrap, but it's included in the CSS file.
-Don'w worry, it's namespaced so won't affect your styles.
+Don't worry, it's namespaced so won't affect your styles.

 **vue-console** overrides some methods (log, error, warn, clear & info) part of the **console** object and uses **eval** to run the code entered by the user.
 Don't get mad.